LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

    auto-collect value.

 .. member:: capture->calledName()

-   If the capture was created to run a method, this will return the method's name.

 .. member:: capture->methodName()

    If the capture was created to run a method, this will return the method's